-Retaining walls are structures used to provide stability for earth or other materials where conditions and are commonly used to hold back soil banks.
+Retaining walls are structures used to provide stability for earth or other materials and are commonly used to hold back soil banks.
 The structural engineering design of retaining walls varies across Australia.
 A geotechnical assessment is required for all retaining walls especially in clay sites.
 Drainage considerations are undertaken by the design structural engineering to ensure long term performance in retaining walls.

 Types of retaining walls